MaryKenneth/Humour_style_recognition/README.md

 The **dataset** folder contains a new annotated dataset of 1,263 instances across the four humour styles and Non-humourous text:

 ### Files
-1. 'Humour_style.xlsx': Dataset containing humour samples annotated with with five classes.
+1. **'Humour_style.xlsx'**: Dataset containing humour samples annotated with with five classes.
 The 'Humour_style.xlsx' dataset labels are:
 - Self-enhancing : 0
 - Self-deprecating: 1